Blog

 What is Gentle Parenting?

-Key Characteristics of Gentle Parenting:
+The Basics of Gentle Parenting:

-• Uses positive reinforcement instead of harsh discipline.
+• Uses positive reinforcement rather than punishment.

 Pros of Gentle Parenting:

-• Encourages emotional intelligence and self-regulation.
+• Supports emotional intelligence and self-regulation.

 Cons of Gentle Parenting: